mhart/ai-to-the-world-mcp-workshop/README.md

 - Post in the Cloudflare Discord community
 - Create a blog post or tutorial about your custom tool
 - Submit a pull request to the workshop repository
+- We have a new dedicated workshop site: https://learnmcp.examples.workers.dev/